noahminds/JumpBall/README.md

     - Created the red ball prefab using the Unity editor.
     - Created ground prefabs of three different sizes so I can build the level using the Unity editor.
 Included a grass sprite to add aesthetic appeal.
     - Implemented collisions between the ball and the ground using an EdgeCollider2D component.
-- **Afternoon**:
     - Implemented the camera follow script to follow the ball.
+This adds to the aesthetics of the game by keeping the ball in the center of the screen and allowing the player to navigate a larger level.
     - Implemented the ball movement script including jumping and rolling left and right.
+- **Afternoon**:
+    - Added a vertically moving platform object.
+        - Experienced difficulties with interactions between the ball and the moving platform.
+When the moving platform moved downwards, the ball would lag behind.
+This issue was resolved by changing the way that the platform's position was updated - using it's rigidbody2D component instead of transform.